gvaartjes/highcharts-declarations-documentation/README.md

 });
 ```

-### Solving Problems: Reporting Bugs
+###Reporting Bugs

-The TypeScript declarations for Highcharts are in a beta state, where they can be used in production, but might break existing code with future type updates.
-In these cases only small modifications to types will be necessary.
-If you found something in TypeScript that is not working like in our [documentation](https://api.highcharts.com/) or [demos](https://www.highcharts.com/demo), you can create an [issue report](https://github.com/highcharts/highcharts/issues) to let us know about it.
+The TypeScript declarations for Highcharts are in a beta state.
+They can be used in production, but we can't guarantee your code from breaking with future type updates.
+In that case, probably small modifications to the types will be necessary.
+If you found something in TypeScript that is not working as in our [documentation](https://api.highcharts.com/) or [demos](https://www.highcharts.com/demo), you can create an [issue report](https://github.com/highcharts/highcharts/issues) to inform us.

 ## Extending Highcharts in TypeScript

-The Highcharts libraries come with a huge amount of possibilities right out of the box, but sometimes you need something special and like to customize you chart with more than some options.
-Extending Highcharts is easy as well and teaching TypeScript about it, too.
+The Highcharts libraries come with a huge amount of possibilities right out of the box, but for a special use case, you might need to extend default behavior of Highcharts.
+Extending Highcharts in TypeScript follows a straightforward pattern as illustrated with the below example.

 ### Steps

 - Set proper types for your extensions
 - Declare additional interfaces with your extensions to the Highcharts namespace
 - Make use of existing [Highcharts types](https://api.highcharts.com/class-reference/Highcharts) and [interfaces](https://api.highcharts.com/class-reference/Highcharts.Dictionary_T_)